ramicaza/pinterest-python-generated-api-client/docs/PinsApi.md

     end_date = dateutil_parser('1970-01-01').date() # date | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
     metric_types = [
         None,
-    ] # [bool, date, datetime, dict, float, int, list, str, none_type] | Pin metric types to get data for, default is all. app_types = "ALL" # str | Apps or devices to get data for, default is all. (optional) if omitted the server will use the default value of "ALL" split_field = "NO_SPLIT" # str | How to split the data into groups.
+    ] # [bool, date, datetime, dict, float, int, list, str, none_type] | Pin metric types to get data for.
+VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
+If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
+These metrics are available for all Pin formats since then.
+Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>. app_types = "ALL" # str | Apps or devices to get data for, default is all. (optional) if omitted the server will use the default value of "ALL" split_field = "NO_SPLIT" # str | How to split the data into groups.
 Not including this param means data won't be split. (optional) if omitted the server will use the default value of "NO_SPLIT" ad_account_id = "4" # str | Unique identifier of an ad account. (optional)